DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 - Avernoth itself

 ### Journal Entries as Progression
-We needed some objective for the
+We needed some objective for the player to pursue beyond just "get out".
+It felt too repetitive.

 # Anatomy of a Journal Entry